barbsjean/Steam_data_analysis/Starter README.txt

 ============================  THE QUESTIONS  ============================

 1. Which games had the most positive reviews and any trends among ownership?
 What genres and game tags were most popular amongst them?
 Was pricing a factor?
 How about languages?

 2. Of those top games, what was the average playtime in the last 2 weeks?
-Is there a correlation between top games and average playtime in a 2 week period?
+Is there a coorelation between top games and average playtime in a 2 week period?

-3. Can sale events on Steam effect review count?
+3. Can sale events on Steam affect review count?
 How about social media?